HL7/smart-app-launch/input/pages/backend-services.md

 and the FHIR server SHALL be secured using TLS V1.2 or a more recent version of TLS .

-#### Protocol details
+Before a client can request an access token, it generates a one-time-use authentication JWT [as described in `client-confidential-symmetric` authentication](client-confidential-asymmetric.html#authenticating-to-the-token-endpoint).

-Before a client can request an access token, it generates a one-time-use authentication JWT as described in `client-confidential-symmetric` authentication (TODO: link).
 After generating this authentication JWT, the client requests an access token via HTTP `POST` to the FHIR authorization server's token endpoint URL, using content-type `application/x-www-form-urlencoded` with the following parameters: